opendatacube/datacube-core/docs/ops/dataset_documents.rst

 EO3 is an intermediate format before we move to something more standard like `STAC <https://stacspec.org/>`_.
 Primary driver for the development

 #.
-Capture native resolution/geo-registration for every measurement band
-#.
 Avoid duplication of spatial information, by storing only native projection information
 #.
 Capture geo-registration information per band, not per entire dataset
 #.
-Capture image size per band
+Capture image size/resolution per band
 #.
-Allow for lightweight lineage representation
+Lightweight lineage representation

 .. code-block:: yaml